with Laurent Estoppey, Ikue Mori, and Anthony Coleman, Introduced by Christian Marclay

 At dusk, the trio retakes the stage to perform the moving-image graphic score for Marclay’s Screen Play (2005), introduced by the artist.
 The presentation of live music with the found-footage film and computer-animation montage offers “an extraordinary evening of looking and listening” (New York Times).

-Have a drink or a bite from the food trucks, or just hang with friends and enjoy the setting sun with one of the most beautiful skyline views in Minneapolis.
+Have a drink or a bite from the Walker’s Garden Café, or just hang with friends and enjoy the setting sun with one of the most beautiful skyline views in Minneapolis.
 Stop by the galleries for a last look at Marclay’s The Clock, a 24-hour cinematic tour de force that unfolds in real time, on view from 5 pm–12 midnight.